 Conduct Daily attendance is required, expected, and overall a pretty good idea.
-Class will begin on-time, so be here, settled in and ready to go.
+Class will begin on-time, so be here, settled-in and ready to go.
 In other words, walking in the door at the exact time class is to begin is not acceptable.
-Repeated tardieness and absences will result in grade penalties.
+Repeated tardieness and absences will result in grade penalties, in accordance with university policies.
 Do not leave class during the lecture unless there is a real emergency - fill your water bottles, use the toilet, and so on, in advance.
 Please keep phones in your pocket or bag.
-In short, we are here to learn and discuss abstract algebra and it is your responsibility to not distract your peers who are serious about their education.
+In short, we are here to learn and discuss mathematics and it is your responsibility to not distract your peers who are serious about their education.